pelaxa/MMM-ImmichSlideShow/README.md

 Or

-Download the zip file https://github.com/pelaxa/MMM-ImmichSlideShow/archive/master.zip.
+Download the zip file https://github.com/pelaxa/MMM-ImmichSlideShow/archive/main.zip.
 Unzip contents into the modules directory of your Magic Mirror install.
-Rename the 'MMM-ImmichSlideShow-master' folder to 'MMM-ImmichSlideShow'.
+Rename the 'MMM-ImmichSlideShow-main' folder to 'MMM-ImmichSlideShow'.

 Once downloaded, install dependencies: